Everything You Need To Know About BIOS Setup

 To top it all, some of the new computer systems come with a 10-year, tiny lithium battery unit that is embedded right into the CMOS setup.

-While you might be in the dilemma to use BIOS or UEFI interface for your computer system, you must realize that the both of them function in the same manner.
+While you might be in the dilemma to use BIOS or UEFI interface for your computer system, you must realize that both of them function in the same manner.

 With this detailed guide to BIOS, you can get an insight into the functioning of your computer system.
 This will help you to achieve greater efficiency and performance of the computer system.